Home Compare PANW vs WDAY

 Palo Alto Networks vs Workday: Which Stock Looks Stronger in 2026?

-Workday leads structurally, with valuation as the clearest single gap between the two profiles.
+Workday holds the cleaner structural position, with the lead spread across valuation and profitability.
 Palo Alto Networks still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 In the market, Palo Alto Networks carries the stronger setup — intact trend against Workday's broken trend.
 That leaves a split case: the structural lead stays with Workday, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.